Bell UH-1 Iroquois: Philippines

 In 2022, the Philippines said that some of the retired Huey's will be reactivated with the help of Turkish company ASFAT.
 Also, in 2022, Japan planned to donate UH-1s leaving its service to the Philippine Army.
-Japan is introducing new Huey's as replacement.
+Japan is introducing new Hueys as replacement.
 As of December 2024, twenty-three units are in active service.

 Rhodesia

-Very late in the Rhodesian Bush War, the Rhodesian Air Force obtained 11 former Israeli Agusta-Bell 205As in violation of sanctions on the nation, allegedly having used a series of intermediaries to evade them.
+Very late in the Rhodesian Bush War, the Rhodesian Air Force obtained 11 former Israeli Agusta-Bell 205As in violation of sanctions on the state, allegedly having used a series of intermediaries to evade them.
 Locally known as Cheetahs, these helicopters were returned to a flightworthy condition and then assigned to No. 8 Squadron, after which they usually functioned as armed gunships as well as troop transports.
 During September 1979, one Cheetah was lost in combat after being hit by an RPG while flying over Mozambique.
 At least another three other UH-1s were also lost.
 The surviving helicopters were put up for sale in 1990.